CIS565-Fall-2016/Project4-CUDA-Rasterizer/README.md

 - `#define USE_CENTAUR_MODEL`: Uncomment if using the `cent.gltf` model
 - `#define USE_HEAD_MODEL`: Uncomment if using the `head.gltf` model
 - `#define USE_ENGINE_MODEL`: Uncomment if using the `2_cylinder_engine.gltf` model
+- `#define USE_TURNTABLE`: Uncomment to rotate model on a turntable

 ## UV Texture Mapping
 ### 1. Perspective correct